macaw-cad/dynamicvideo/docs/readme.md

 The filename of the videos cannot contain any spaces!
 For more information about the videos, check the [videos](videos.md) readme.

+## Possible improvements
+- Create a video object which is connected to a video file, and choose video objects based on multiple tags (and then play them).
+- Use WebRTC for lower latency (lol)

+## Known bugs
+- FFmpeg sessions are not closed and playlists are not removed
+- After a page refresh FFmpeg wants to stream the video to the the previous session URL

 ## Contact
 If you have any questions regarding this project, feel free to contact me with the following contact details: